 Choosing a Platform for Your Dropshipping Business

 Ecommerce entrepreneurs operating with a low or “zero” budget may consider using a free platform like WordPress and WooCommerce to set up their online business.
-But unless you’re pretty savvy at building and maintaining websites, you may discover unexpected costs along the way, such as purchasing plugins, software and templates, and hiring a developer to iron out niggling issues.
+But unless you’re pretty savvy at building and maintaining websites, you may discover unexpected costs along the way, such as purchasing plugins, software, and templates, and hiring a developer to iron out niggling issues.

 If you’re a beginner, then you’re probably better off using an affordable, hosted ecommerce solution instead.
-Options like Shopify come with a range of free apps and themes that give you everything you need to get your shop up and running – plus you get software upgrades and customer support for free.
+Options like Shopify come with a range of free apps and themes that give you everything you need to get your shop up and running—plus you get software upgrades and customer support for free.
 The free trial lasts for two weeks.

 Finding a Dropshipping Supplier

 So where to find a decent dropshipping supplier?
-Your top priority should be to find a reliable supplier who will always manage to deliver your products in time and undamaged.
+Your top priority should be to find a reliable supplier who will always manage to deliver your products on time and undamaged.
 The best dropshipping suppliers:

-- Offer a range of shipping options, including express delivery
+- Offer a range of shipping options, including express delivery or ePacket shipping & delivery

 - Take full responsibility when things go wrong